Two variable logic with ultimately periodic counting: From Analysis of Constrained Regular Graph Problems to Decidability of

-The above definition can be easily adapted for the case of directed graphs that are not necessarily bipartite.
-A $t$-color {\em directed graph} (or \emph{digraph}) is $G=(V,E_1,\ldots,E_t)$, where $E_1,\ldots,E_t$ are pairwise disjoint set of directed edges on a set of vertices $V$.
+The above definitions can be easily adapted for the case of directed graphs that are not necessarily bipartite.
+A $t$-color {\em directed graph} (or \emph{digraph}) is a tuple $G=(V,E_1,\ldots,E_t)$, where $E_1,\ldots,E_t$ are pairwise disjoint sets of directed edges on a set $V$ of vertices such that ({\em i}) there are no self-loops -- that is, $(v,v) \notin E_i$ for every $v \in V$ and every $E_i$, and ({\em ii}) if $(u,v) \in E_i$ then $(v,u) \notin E_j$ for every $E_j$.
 As before, edges in $E_i$ are called $E_i$-edges.
-The $E_i$-indegree and -outdegree of a vertex $u$, is defined as the number of incoming and outgoing $E_i$-edges incident to $u$.

-In a $t$-color digraph $G$ we will assume that ({\em i}) there are no self-loops---that is, $(v,v)$ is not an $E_i$-edge, for every vertex $v \in V$ and every $E_i$, and ({\em ii}) if $(u,v)$ is an $E_i$-edge, then its inverse $(v,u)$ is not an $E_j$-edge for any $E_j$.
-This will suffice for the digraphs that arise in our decision procedure.
-We say that a digraph $G$ is {\em complete}, if for every $u,v \in V$ and $u\neq v$, either $(u,v)$ or $(v,u)$ is an $E_i$-edge, for some $E_i$.
+The $E_i$-indegree and -outdegree of a vertex $u$ is defined as the number of incoming and outgoing $E_i$-edges incident to $u$.
+We say that $G$ is {\em complete}, if for every $u,v \in V$ and $u\neq v$, either $(u,v)$ or $(v,u)$ is an $E_i$-edge, for some $E_i$.
+We consider the empty digraph and the digraph with only one vertex without any edge as complete digraphs.